 Naturalpedia describes it as ”a toxic industrial chemical that is partially derived from silicone.”

-While spraying your oil might seem convenient, it’s really not worth risking your health for.
+Spraying your oil might seem convenient, but it’s really not worth risking your health for.

-More about why it’s best not to use coconut oil cooking spray and how to apply virgin coconut oil as anti-stick instead, can be found here.
+More about why it’s better not to use coconut cooking spray and how to apply virgin coconut oil as anti-stick instead.

 Fractionated coconut oil

 A type of processed coconut oil from the beauty industry.
 Unlike natural coconut oil, it always stays liquid because it doesn’t contain Lauric acid.

 Due to its liquid consistency, it easily mixes with other ingredients.
 However it lacks some of the main health benefits of natural coconut oil.